JetBrains/kotlin-web-site/docs/topics/exceptions.md

 }
 ```

-It's a common idiomatic approach to use `try-catch` as an expression, so it can return a value from either
+It's a common approach to use `try-catch` as an expression, so it can return a value from either
-the `try` block or the `catch` block, as demonstrated in the example below:
+the `try` block or the `catch` block:

 ```kotlin
 fun main() {